Jerome-mi/Simple-Imap-Filter/README.md

 - rename conf.yml.sample to conf.yml

-- run "SimpleImapFilter -s"
-- and use output into conf.yml for salt
+- run "SimpleImapFilter -s" to generate a salt key, and use output into conf.yml for salt

+**CONFIGURE FILTERS**
+- copy the sample file into a sub directory of mailboxes.d
+- rename it as .yml file
+- configure it with imap server and credentials run SimpleImapFilter -e <password> to encrypt your password
+- copy the output into configuration file
+- add clauses, actions if needed, and filter(s)

 **USE** :

 run SimpleImapFilter.py

-option :
+options :
+-c to specify a configuration file, ./conf.yml by default -d, -v verbose mode, d for debug
+-s generates salt key
--a full message anlysis, fetch all messages in all mailboxes, all folders, usefull for debug
+-e encrypt password or any value to be encrypted in configurations files -a full message anlysis, fetch all messages in all mailboxes, all folders, usefull for debug.
+It is equivalent of a filter linked to all folders of a mailbox, with the clause "All" and the action "Count"

-the program "walk" the root directory and for all .yml file in subfolders run the .yml file
+the program "walk" the root directory and for all .yml file in subfolders and run the .yml file

 the program can be cronifized as it locks .yml files while filtering

+the program outputs it's log into a specific log file for each .yml file, in the same directory

 each .yml file is composed by :
 - one imap_client : with IMAP server and credentials